motiabebe/Food-Delivery/README.md

 # Food-Delivery

-## This not a market ready website, for demo purpose's only
+## This is not a production ready website, for demo purpose's only

 Final project for Internet Programming.

-Language's used: HTML, CSS, PHP, MySQL & a bit Javascript
+Language's used: HTML, CSS, PHP, MySQL & a bit of Javascript

 Requiremnts to run: WampServer(or any web development environment that can run PHP & MySQL)